ratabora/RealTimeSearchAndAnalytics/README.md

 * If you lose track or fall behind with the tutorial, read the READMEs!
 You should be able to complete the exercises with the instructions provided.
 * If the classroom is large, it will be tough for the instructor to provide any kind of 1 on 1 help.
 Please wait for a break to ask questions, or quietly ask a neighbor.
+* If you are running Windows, I would suggest you set up an Ubuntu 12.04 LTS (http://www.ubuntu.com/download/desktop) virtual machine with VirtualBox (https://www.virtualbox.org/wiki/Downloads).

 Prerequisites
 -------